 I found the first flea on a Tuesday.
+Understanding how to flea control for chihuahuas starts with what actually happens in real life.
 I remember because I was watching TV, absentmindedly scratching behind Luna’s ears, and something moved.
 Something small and dark and fast.
 It disappeared into her fur before I could even process what I had seen.
-This chihuahua flea control guide covers everything you need to know.

 By Thursday I had found three more.
 By Saturday I was standing in the pet store aisle at 8 AM comparing the ingredient lists on seventeen different flea products, trying not to cry.
 My three-pound chihuahua had fleas.
 And everything on the shelf looked like it was designed for a dog ten times her size.